 Currently, only 7% of world trade is online.
 E-commerce platforms grow significantly each year; for example, Shopify increased its number of online stores from 80,000 to 140,000 in 2014 alone, and the number has grown exponentially this year.
 Therefore, the e-commerce niche seems promising.

 Moreover, as a digital marketing agency we had many different projects and saw various cases.
 What we found was that generic email marketing could be improved and tailored especially to e-commerce.
 Let me explain why.
 The big players such as Amazon.com or Argos.co.uk have automated, highly targeted, and personalized email marketing from which they benefit greatly.
 However, small online stores lack skills and resources to implement data-driven automated solutions, and there were no alternatives out there.

 So, two years ago we came up with an idea to offer the market an easy-to-use, data-driven email marketing tool that caters to the special needs of e-commerce businesses.

 So what does your solution do?
 Why is it different from generic email marketing tools?

-Soundest is an email marketing toolkit for small and medium-sized online stores.
-Covering the entire email marketing chain, it helps build subscriber databases, creates professional-looking newsletters, tracks sales as well as boosts campaigns to non-openers, sends welcome emails, and retains customers after they abandon a shopping cart.
+Omnisend is an email marketing toolkit for small and medium-sized online stores.
+Covering the entire email marketing chain, it helps build subscriber databases, creates professional-looking newsletters, tracks sales as well as boosts to non-openers, sends welcome emails, and retains customers after they abandon a shopping cart.
 Moreover, our team works a lot on the extra features that make emails more interactive and increase click rates.
 Our most recent feature - a unique Scratch Card - has received lots of positive feedback.

 You have achieved impressive results in just one year as an email marketing solution.
 What is the secret of your success?
 What do you think helps your solution stand out from other providers in this field?